AlirezaMohammadpour85/Docker_DCA_Prep_Course_React/README.md

 ### How to use it
 Run:
-- docker compose up
+- docker compose up --build

-Then open application in browser
+Then open the application in a browser

 - localhost:3001